 Colorado’s youngest prisoner was 11-year-old Antone Woode, convicted in 1893 for murdering a neighbor.
 He served 12 years.

 President Theodore Roosevelt signed his name in hotel registration books all over Colorado.
-Among them: Denver’s Oxford Hotel and the Brown Palace and the Beaumont Hotel in Ouray.
-It was during his stay at the Hotel Colorado in Glenwood Springs that the Teddy Bear was allegedly invented, when some hotel maids sewed and stuffed a toy bear for the president to cheer him up after a fruitless grizzly hunt.
+Among them: Denver’s Oxford Hotel and the Brown Palace, and the Beaumont Hotel in Ouray.
+During his stay at the Hotel Colorado in Glenwood Springs, the Teddy Bear was allegedly invented when some hotel maids sewed and stuffed a toy bear for the president to cheer him up after a fruitless grizzly hunt.

-The ghost of Madge Reynolds is said to hang around the Reynolds Cottage, 1209 Logan St in Denver.
-Years back, Madge and Fred Bonfils, then publisher of the Denver Post, were quite and item.
-They went horseback riding one day, and Bonfils is alleged to have spoken his true feelings for Madge but she was married.
-She came home and was so overwhelmed by his proposal and his pursuit, she collapsed and died.
+The ghost of Madge Reynolds is said to hang around the Reynolds Cottage at 1209 Logan Street in Denver.
+Years back, Madge and Fred Bonfils, then publisher of the Denver Post, were quite an item.
+They went horseback riding one day, and Bonfils is alleged to have spoken his true feelings for Madge, but she was married.
+She came home and was so overwhelmed by his proposal and his pursuit; she collapsed and died.
 Today, people report a ghost dressed in white inhabits the north side of the house, where she was happiest.

 Colorado leads all states in silver production.

 In 1893, Colorado became the second state to grant women the right to vote.
 Perhaps one reason Colorado was the first state to popularly vote and approve women’s suffrage was because of sarcastic remarks made in local newspapers, such as: “Women would be content with smaller bribes than men, saving the candidates a great deal of expense.” and “Men have had a franchise so long and have made such a mess of it that women ought to be allowed a trial.